rainoffallingstar/-/1218英语口语期末攻略（Predisscussion）.md

 - standerd of beauty:inner or apperance
 - the funtion of the surgery
-- what about the failded ones?
+- what about the failded ones? side effects
+- feel uncomfortable for new looking?
+- satisfy the need of social activity
+- a better apperance more satisfied
+- confidence
 - once the everyone do the same surgery,will the faces be the same,it is really make people feel better?
 - the diversity of defects make the world corlorful?
 - there is no perfect,thus no better?